A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Conclusions

 \section{Conclusions}

-In this paper a noise reduction strategy based on the EEMD (Ensemble Empirical Mode Decomposition) has been developed and applied to non-stationary transient signals, characterised by the presence of a broad-band non-stationary noise.
-The original signals are force time histories measured in ditching tests of a scaled fuselage model.
-Owing to the nature of the testing facility, the necessity of ensuring a rigid clamping between the test model and the towing carriage and the complex electronic setup both for the fuselage motion and for data acquisition, the signals are affected by relatively large noise components, which cannot be easily limited during the tests.
-Therefore, a specific denoising strategy has been developed.
+In this paper a noise reduction strategy based on the Ensemble Empirical Mode Decomposition (EEMD) has been developed and applied to transient signals affected by a broad-band non-stationary noise.
+The signals are the measured loads in scaled fuselage ditching tests in a towing tank.
+The noise affecting the signals originates both from mechanical vibrations and from electromagnetic interferences with the data acquisition system.